 Vail Signature Events: 8 Fun Ways to Celebrate Culture in Colorado

 In winter, visitors flock to Vail for skiing and snowboarding.
-However, the city also hosts major events throughout the year that draw thousands who not only enjoy the outdoors, but also love music, food and good vibes.
+However, the city also hosts major events that draw thousands who not only enjoy the outdoors, but also love music, food and good vibes.
 And there’s plenty of good vibes in Vail — from the spring skiing to famous holiday celebrations.
-If looking for a way to mingle with locals and learn about Colorado culture, attend one of these Vail signature events.
+If looking for a way to mingle and learn about Colorado culture, attend one of these Vail signature events.

 Top 8 Vail Signature Events: Celebrate Through Fun, Music and Food